 Any serialized data used by an application is at risk of manipulation, so ideally it should be accompanied by a cryptographic signature that enables integrity checks.
 This validation would prevent tampering of the serialized data.
 Another mitigation strategy includes not using binary formats, and choose alphanumeric standardized formats such as JSON and YAML.

-A well-known Insecure Deserialization example is the Struts 2 remote execution incident, which gained worldwide attention in 2017 for being the attack vector exploited in the Equifax hack.
+A well-known Insecure Deserialization example is the Struts 2 remote execution incident, a java deserialization attack which gained worldwide attention in 2017 for being the attack vector exploited in the Equifax hack.

-Here is an example of remote execution related to that particular issue:
+Here is a java deserialization attack example of remote execution related to that particular issue:

 The Insecure Deserialization attack sequence that the video describes is: